delveccj/CSC395_Fall24/ads-service/readme.md

 2. **Filters**: Add input fields to filter flights by altitude, country, or other criteria.
 3. **Error Handling**: Add better error messages if the data fetch fails.

----

-This setup provides a good foundation for an interactive, real-time web app that retrieves and displays ADS-B data.
-Happy coding!